harshalgangurde44/E-commerce-site/README.md

 🧐 Features
 Here're some of the project's best features:

-Real-time Updates: The applicationprovide real-time updates.
+Real-time Updates: The application provide real-time updates.
 When a task is created, updated, or deleted, users will receive these updates instantly.
 Users can create, update, and delete tasks.
-These tasks are stored in MongoDB and can be accessed by all logged-in users It has Search Bar, Add to Card, CheckOut, Add the New Product
+These tasks are stored in MongoDB and can be accessed by all logged-in users It has Search Bar, Add to Card, CheckOut, Add the New Product with responsive css

 💻 Built with
 Technologies used in the project: